 1️⃣ "What are the Customer Success department objectives?"

-2️⃣ "How many of our employees have self-development objectives?"
+2️⃣ "How many of our people have self-development objectives?"

 3️⃣ "I want to see all company-wide objectives and all Leadership department objectives."

-- this filter shows all objectives that match the other selected filters and have not yet been given a status.
-If the objective owner has not submitted a 15Five since the objective was created or has simply not given the objective a status, it would fall into this filter.
+• No status- this filter shows all objectives that match the other selected filters and have not yet been given a status.
+If the objective owner has not submitted a Check-in since the objective was created or has simply not given the objective a status, the objective would fall into this filter.

 Want to do a retrospective of the performance of last quarter’s objectives?
 Try filtering to that quarter’s dates.
 Objectives starting on or after the start date and ending on or before the end date.
 You can also filter using one of the two dates to find objectives starting on or after the start date OR to find objectives ending on or before the end date.